< Back to blog

 Here are some articles that don't fit in the other sections.
 They're good.

-The one book I'd recommend is "Designing Visual Interfaces", by Kevin Mullet and Darrell Sano.
-The example sceenshots they give are from the last century, but the principles are still just as relevant today.
+"Designing Visual Interfaces", by Kevin Mullet and Darrell Sano, goes through graphic design principles and how they apply to software interfaces.
+The examples are from the last century, but the principles are still relevant today.

 < Back to blog